jbatonnet/Rinkhals/docs/docs/guides/rinkhals-quick-start.md

 - Go to the release page on GitHub: [Rinkhals releases](https://github.com/jbatonnet/Rinkhals/releases)
 - Select and download the right installer-\*.swu for your printer
 - Rename the downloaded SWU file as **update.swu**

 #### For Kobra 3 series printers:

-    - Copy it in a directory named **aGVscF9zb3Nf**on a FAT32 USB drive
+- Copy it in a directory named **aGVscF9zb3Nf** on a FAT32 USB drive (MBR, GPT is not supported)
 - Plug the USB drive in your printer
 - Wait ~10s for the installer to appear
 - Go to Update > Rinkahls > Manage
 - Select the version you want to install
 - Tap Download then Install

 #### For Kobra 2 series printers:

-    - Copy it in a directory named **update**on a FAT32 USB drive
+- Copy it in a directory named **update** on a FAT32 USB drive (MBR, GPT is not supported)
 - Plug the USB drive in your printer
 - Navigate to Settings --> More settings --> About this machine
 - Touch the orange arrow next to the version number
 - Wait ~10s for the installer to appear
 - Go to Update > Rinkahls > Manage
 - Select the version you want to install
 - Tap Download then Install

 ## Find the IP address of your printer